 - what happens to our residence rights if we leave Germany for a sustained period?

 BiG campaigns in Germany from the federal to the local level to ensure that lawmakers take our concerns into account, travelling to meet members of the German Parliament and government, as well as German MEPs.
 We also inform and organise locally so that Brits are kept up to speed on the negotiations, and can take action to ensure their rights.
-We are currently in the process of being registered in Germany as a voluntary association (eingetragener Verein, e.V. for short).
+We are now registered in Germany as a voluntary association (eingetragener Verein, e.V. for short).
 Our e.V. registration number is VR36651 B.